9 amazing free things to do in Santa Cruz Galapagos and other tips

 The taxi costs 40 USD return.
 You will need to tell the taxi driver what time to pick you up, which is not very convenient because you never know how long you want to stay in advance.

-You can take the chance and tell your driver that you want one way, and on the way back, you can ask for a ride.
-For sure you will find somebody to help you.
-Bear in mind that there is no signal on the beach and outside in the parking lot.
+You can take the chance and tell your driver that you want a one-way ride, and on the way back, you can ask for another ride.
+Certainly, you will find someone to help you.
+Please note that there is no signal on the beach or outside the parking lot.
 Only Movistar has a phone signal.

-This is a tranquil, peaceful lagoon in town, on the way to Tortuga Bay, where you can admire different types of mangroves and some fishes, but you cannot swim.
-Locals and tourists alike like to go there and hang out on the boardwalk, read a book, or just enjoy the silence.
+This is a tranquil, peaceful lagoon in town, on the way to Tortuga Bay, where you can admire different types of mangroves and some fish, but you cannot swim.
+Locals and tourists alike enjoy visiting there and spending time on the boardwalk, reading a book, or simply taking in the silence.

 Watch the baby sharks from the pier